 The Undergraduate Student Poster presentations, held in the exhibit hall, were a highlight of the conference.
 Below is a slideshow of presenters in the mathematical sciences.

 The following undergraduate students received awards for mathematics and statistics posters:

 See the abstracts of all the presenters.
-Again many of the mathematicians at the conference served as mentors and poster judges at the 2014 National SACNAS Conference.
+Again many of the mathematicians at the conference served as mentors and poster judges at the 2015 National SACNAS Conference.
 Many have volunteered to serve as a judge each year, and some are featured in the SACNAS Biography Project.
-The AMS gave each student poster presenter a bag with Mathematical Understanding of Nature: Essays on Amazing Physical Phenomena and Their Understanding by Mathematicians , by V. I. Arnold, and some small gifts in appreciation of their work.
+The AMS gave each student poster presenter a bag with Asymptopia, by Joel Spencer, by V. I. Arnold, and some small gifts in appreciation of their work.

 Conversations with Scientists - Mathematical Sciences Section

-This annual session drew at least 120 students and mentors.
-This is a great opportunity for undergraduate and graduate students to share experiences with each other and with mentors, and to discuss mathematics, courses, graduate programs and careers in the mathematical sciences.
-There was a mentor at each table to answer questions and guide the discussions.
+This annual session gives undergraduate and graduate students an opportunity to talk informally with mentors in the mathematical sciences about discipline-specific career paths, share experiences with each other, and discuss mathematics, courses, graduate programs.
+The mentors at each table answer questions and guide the discussions.

 AMS at SACNAS

 The AMS was among the institutes, colleges, universities, associations, hospitals, companies and government agencies that provided information about educational programs and career opportunities in the sciences, and the AMS is also a Special Session Sponsor.
 The AMS exhibit drew undergraduate and graduate students, mathematicians, and mentors.
 AMS Public Awareness Officer Annette Emerson answered questions about the Society's programs and services including Find Graduate Programs in the Mathematical Sciences.
 This online resource allows users to search and sort grad programs in the U.S. and Canada by specialties, requirements, masters or PhD, size and location.